Axary/rustnn/README.md

 }
 ```

-To check if the training was effective let's just use a modified version of the `loss_function` which simply prints the results.
+To check if the training was effective let's use a modified version of the `loss_function` which simply prints the results.

 ```rust
 // outside of `fn main()`